Dragon Lady: Usage

-Since the 1930s, when "Dragon Lady" became fixed in the English language, the term has been applied countless times to powerful East, Southeast and South Asian women, such as Soong Mei-ling, also known as Madame Chiang Kai-shek, Madame Nhu of Vietnam, Devika Rani of India, and to any number of Asian or Asian American film actresses.
+Since the 1930s, when "Dragon Lady" became fixed in the English language, the term has been applied countless times to powerful East, Southeast and South Asian women, such as Madame Nhu of South Vietnam, also known as Tran Le Xuan, Soong Mei-ling, also known as Madame Chiang Kai-shek, Devika Rani of India, and to any number of Asian or Asian American film actresses.
 That stereotype—as is the case with other racial caricatures—has generated a large quantity of sociological literature.

 Today, "Dragon Lady" is often applied anachronistically to refer to persons who lived before the term became part of American slang in the 1930s.
 For example, one finds the term in recent works about the "Dragon Lady" Empress Dowager Cixi (Empress Dowager Tzu-hsi; 慈禧太后 (Cíxī Tàihòu, Tz'u^{2}-hsi^{1} T'ai^{4}-hou^{4})), who was alive at the turn of the 20th century, or references to Chinese-American actress Anna May Wong as having started her career in the 1920s and early 1930s in "Dragon Lady" roles.
 In both these cases, however, articles written in the early 1900s about the Empress Dowager or reviews of Wong’s early films such as The Thief of Bagdad (1924) or Daughter of the Dragon (1931)—reviews written when the films appeared—make no use of the term "Dragon Lady".
 (One writer, however, did refer to the Empress Dowager as "a little lady Bismarck.")
 Today’s anachronistic use of "Dragon Lady" in such cases may lead the modern reader to assume that the term was in earlier use than appears to be the case.

 Anna May Wong was the contemporary actress to assume the Dragon Lady role in American Cinema in the movie Daughter of the Dragon, which premiered in 1931.
 Josef von Sternberg's 1941 The Shanghai Gesture contains a performance by Ona Munson as 'Mother' Gin Sling, the proprietor of a gambling house, that bears mention within presentations of the genre.
-Contemporary actresses such as Michelle Yeoh in Tomorrow Never Dies may be constrained by the stereotype even when playing upstanding characters.
-These actresses portrayed characters whose actions are more masculine, sexually promiscuous, and violent.
-Lucy Liu is a 20th and 21st century example of the Hollywood use of the Dragon Lady image, in her roles in Charlie's Angels, Kill Bill: Volume 1 and its sequel, and Payback.
 Other American or British films in which Asian women are hyper-sexualized include The Thief of Baghdad, The Good Woman of Bangkok, and 101 Asian Debutantes, where Asian women are portrayed as prostitutes.
 Miss Saigon is an American musical with examples of this as well.